Moving in Crisis

 Through it all, our response in Syria and Turkey reflects the deep values at the core of all our Stream 4 work: feminist solidarity front and centre, with a commitment to listening deeply to organizations on the frontlines and following their leadership for local solutions built to last.

-In the months to come, we will continue to engage with feminist responders in Turkey and Syria.
-We will highlight how women’s and LGBTQI+ organizations are delivering services to those often missed by traditional humanitarian agencies.
+We will continue to engage with feminist responders in Turkey and Syria.
+We will continue to highlight how women’s and LGBTQI+ organizations are delivering services to those often missed by traditional humanitarian agencies.
 We will also be advancing discussions on how feminists define, prepare for and respond to the crises that are all too common in today’s world.
 And how, as the Equality Fund, we can continue to support this essential work.

 We invite you to move with us and show your support by donating in support of these feminist frontline organizations.
 Learn more